gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Warning."
 Doctor Szego voice came from four speakers at once.
 "Proximity alert."
-Metal clanged on metal once again as half a dozen tentacles erupted from the swamp and grabbed hold of the shuttle.
+Metal clanged on metal once again as half a dozen more tentacles erupted from the swamp and grabbed hold of the shuttle.

 </section>